Mojo Bag

 Mojo Customs and Traditions

-Some root doctors or toby makers ensure that the total number of ingredients comes to an odd number (1, 3, 5, 7, 9, 11, and 13) which is believed to be the luckiest and most sacred number in Hoodoo.
+Some root doctors or toby makers ensure that the total number of ingredients comes to an odd number (1, 3, 5, 7, 9, 11, and 13), which is believed to be the luckiest and most sacred number in Hoodoo.
 Other practitioners, however, don't count the items at all.
-If one is fixing a love mojo hand, love tokens and trinkets go by pairs: a pair of lodestones, a pair of magnetic Scotty dogs, a couple of miniature turtle doves, and a pair of shells.
+If one is fixing a love mojo hand, love tokens and trinkets go in pairs: a pair of lodestones, a pair of magnetic Scotty dogs, a couple of miniature turtle doves, and a pair of shells.
 Leaves and root chips can go by pinch.

 A root doctor making a hand and a suitcase of different kinds of mojo.
 (Photo courtesy of Newbell Niles Puckett Memorial Gift, Cleveland Public Library, Fine Arts and Special Collections Department)